OakarminIron/Obsidian/Business/Accounting/Financial Accounting/Statements/Cash Flows Statement.md

 -   Cash flow is the movement of money in and out of a company. ငွေဝင်ငွေထွက်
 -   Cash received signifies inflows, and cash spent signifies outflows.

--   A company's cash flow is typically categorized as cash flows from operations, investing, and financing.
+-   A company's cash flow is typically categorised as cash flows from operations, investing, and financing.
--   There are several methods used to analyze a company's cash flow, including
+-   There are several methods used to analyse a company's cash flow, including
 	- Debt Service Coverage ratio
 	- Free Cash Flow
 	- UN-levered cash flow